University College Maastricht: Admissions and student population

-New students at UCM enrol in September.
+New students at UCM enroll in September.
 Compared to other undergraduate programs in the Netherlands, the admissions process is rigorous and extensive.
 New students are selected based on a letter of motivation, a CV, and an interview.
 The UCM student population includes about 50 different nationalities with approximately 70% of students originating outside the Netherlands.
 In recent years, 13.5% of applicants have gone on to study at UCM which is indicative of the highly competitive admissions process.

 Extracurricular activities

 UCMSA Universalis is a multicultural and multidisciplinary study association directly affiliated with UCM.
 It is run by UCM students for UCM students.
 Universalis contributes to both academic and social life at UCM.
 The association is involved in the organization of parties, charity fundraisers, excursions, debates, student representation and many other events.